Demographics of Guatemala: Population size and structure

 Guatemala City is home to almost 3 million inhabitants.
 In 1900 Guatemala had a population of 1,885,000.

-Over the twentifirst century Guatemala's population grew by a factor of fourteen.
+Over the 21st century Guatemala's population grew by a factor of fourteen.
 Even though Guatemala's population grew by a factor of 14, it still wasn't the biggest jump in that region.
 Although Guatemala does have an increase in population, the annual population isn't the superior in that region of the world as well.